arduino/library-registry/FAQ.md

 ### Is my Git repo OK?

-Your repo is OK if its root folder contains the file `library.properties` and the rest of the library source code.
-If your library is stored in a subfolder, your repo is not OK and we can't include your library in the list.
+Your repo is OK if it meets all [the requirements listed here](#submission-requirements).

 ### Are Git submodules supported?